 Mikao Usui Sensei, the founder of Reiki Ryoho (healing art), attained spiritual enlightenment in 1922 while he was fasting and meditating on Mt.
 Kurama in Kyoto, the ancient capital city of Japan.
 At the same time he attained this enlightenment, he realized that he also received a miraculous healing ability.
 Usui Sensei thought that this wonderful gift of healing ability should be shared with everyone and not just kept to himself and/or his family.
 As a result, he opened up «Usui Reiki Ryoho Gakkai» (Usui Reiki Academic Association), at Aoyama, Tokyo in April of 1922 and began teaching.

-In Western countries, it’s been inaccurately said that Reiki Ryoho (healing method) was rediscovered by Usui Sensei after research into Buddhist scriptures or that it is of ancient Tibetan origins.
-Reiki Ryoho is a wholly Japanese method and is an inspired healing art of Usui Sensei, not the outcome of his researches, or discovery, or re-discovery.
+(In the Western countries, it’s been incorrectly said that Reiki healing method was rediscovered by Usui Sensei after researches in the Buddhist scriptures.
+Reiki Ryoho is a wholly Japanese method and is an inspired healing art of Usui Sensei, not the outcome of his researches, or discovery, or re-discovery.)

 In 1925 Usui Sensei moved to Nakano, a suburb of Tokyo, so as to expand his healing activities.
 Due to his nation-wide fame, he was very often invited to teach his Reiki Ryoho in local districts or other areas of Japan.

 On March 9th, 1926, while traveling at Fukuyama in Hiroshima Prefecture Sensei Usui unexpectedly became ill and passed away on the road.